drashland/rhum/README.md

 ### `Rhum.mocks`

-An object of to help you create mock objects for Deno.
+An object of functions to help you mock objects.

 * `Rhum.mocks.ServerRequest`